 The soil will get stuck in the bag and spill out when you lift the bag.
 Or, the soil rushes out, causing a lot of dust.

-The best way is to gently bounce the bag, so the soil settles to the bottom of the bag and then use a knife or scissors and cut the whole top of the bag (including any zip-lock mechanism) off.
+The best way is to gently bounce the bag so the soil settles to the bottom of the bag and then use a knife or scissors to cut the whole top (including any zip-lock mechanism) off.

 Don’t leave any corners or folds for soil to get trapped in.

 Step 4 – Carefully Fold the Top of the Bag and Grab It Well

 Once the sealed portion of the bag has been removed, carefully fold the top of the bag closed – a half an inch for small bags, an inch or two for larger bags.

 Next, grab the folded portion of the bag with your hand and hold it together well.
 If you have a lot of slack in the bag, slowly lower your hand down to the top of the soil to help support the fold.